 Recent waves of redundancies at global banks in Singapore have one common characteristic – they’ve been aimed largely at expensive senior staff.
 While job hunting at the top of the banking tree has always been more difficult than at the bottom, the difference is now even more extreme.

-To find out, we looked at our database across 15 key finance job functions and compared the number of Singapore-based vacancies demanding at least 10 years’ experience with the number of local CVs at that level.
+But in which particular parts of Singapore financial services is it toughest (and easiest) for experienced staff to get work?
+To find out, we analysed our database across 16 key finance job functions and compared the number of Singapore-based vacancies demanding at least 10 years’ experience with the number of local CVs at that level.

-Image credit: Shaiith, Getty
+Image credit: Hiob, Getty